• Skip to primary navigation

 barbecue pork skewers on a plate served with java rice and achara

-Juicy, tender barbecue pork skewers marinated in a sweet and savory sauce.
+Juicy, tender pork barbecue on a stick marinated in a sweet and savory sauce.

 Print Pin Rate